-As part of MSFW outreach, H-2A workers are provided with information on farmworker rights, complaint processes, and supportive services delivered to MSFWs, though information on employment and training services may not be appropriate for H-2A workers.
-H-2A workers served through MSFW outreach activities are included in the MSFW count, though are not considered MSFWs.
-To ensure time is billed properly between the two programs, staff must document their services in adherence with federal cost principles, clearly indicating the service provided.
+H-2A workers must be provided with the same information on farmworker rights, complaint processes, and supportive services delivered to MSFWs.
+H-2A workers served through MSFW outreach activities must be counted as MSFWs.
+To ensure time is billed properly between the two programs, staff must document their services in adherence with federal cost principles, clearly indicating the population served.